Say hello to the Duke and Duchess of Sussex.

 Meghan’s mother wore Oscar de la Renta with Rosée du Matin earrings by Canadian jeweler Birks, who also made her Snowflake Starry Night pendant.

-Prince Harry and Prince William awaiting the arrival of the bride.
-Both wore the frockcoat uniform of the Blues and Royals, tailored at Dege and Skinner on Savile Row.
+Prince Harry and Prince William both wore the frockcoat uniform of the Blues and Royals, tailored at Dege and Skinner on Savile Row.

 Meghan followed not long after.